Birthplace of Montreal

 On May 17, 1998, the Historic Sites and Monuments Board of Canada recognized that the Museum is located on “the site where Montréal was born” and that Pointe-à-Callière was an historical site of national importance.
 This homage also recognized the restoration and improvements made by the Museum.
 In 1999, the Ministère de la Culture et des communications du Québec officially designated Pointe-à-Callière a national historic and archaeological site.
 Both these honours are formal recognition of the heritage value of the sites and the Museum.

-To find out more about the commemorative plaques awarded to Pointe-à-Callière, please consult Commemorate plagues (in french).
+To find out more about the commemorative plaques awarded to Pointe-à-Callière, please consult Commemorate plaques (in french).

 The Museum’s mission is to bring visitors to know and appreciate the Montréal of yesterday and today through outreach, education, conservation and research activities revolving around Montréal’s archaeological and historical heritage, and to build links with regional, national and international networks in these fields, for the benefit of our visitors.

-Pointe-à-Callière consists of seven pavilions and structures: the Éperon Building, the archaeological crypt, the Old Custom House, Mariners’ House, the Youville Pumping Station and, as of 2017, Fort Ville-Marie and the First Collector Sewer.
+Pointe-à-Callière consists of seven pavilions and structures: the Éperon Building, the archaeological crypt, the Old Custom House, Mariners’ House, the Youville Pumping Station and, since 2017, Fort Ville-Marie and the First Collector Sewer.